derektypist/heat-map/README.md

 This project uses the technologies of HTML5, CSS3, JavaScript and D3.
 Additional Technologies include Google Fonts.

+## Testing

+Make sure all the user stories are met.
+Use `<script src="https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js"></script>` above the `</html>`.
+Preview the index.html or use `python3 -m http.server` at the terminal window.
+Select Run Tests.
+If some or all of the tests are failing, go back and edit the code until all tests have passed.
+Once all tests have passed, delete `<script src="https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js"></script>`.

 ## Credits

 ### Content